nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User request to list completed tasks
+1. User request to list completed tasks.
-2. System shows a list of completed task
+2. System shows a list of completed task.
-Use case ends
+Use case ends.

 **Extensions**